dezanche/dezanche/README.md

 My github repositories contain hardware designs (and associated code if applicable) for the following applications.
 I hope you find them useful.

 # Phantoms for MRI
-These are the test objects used to evaluate the performance of MRI scanners and measure their performance:
+Phantoms are the test objects used to evaluate the performance of MRI scanners and measure their performance.
+These are 2 examples that were developed in my lab:
 * [Modular preclinical MRI phantom](https://github.com/dezanche/preclinical_MRI_phantom)
 * [Large-volume MRI distortion phantom](https://github.com/dezanche/MRI_distortion_phantom)